JetBrains-Research/dataset-anonymizer/README.md

 # Description

-The plugin deletes all comments in the code snapshots and anonymizes all variables, functions and so on names in the code.
+The plugin deletes all comments in the code snapshots and anonymizes all variables, functions and any other names in the code.

 The root folder with the data need to have the following structure: